temochka/Anykey/README.md

 ![Screenshot](/Screenshots/status_bar.png)

+For the curious: [Read the story behind Anykey](https://temochka.com/blog/posts/2021/02/26/anykey.html) on my personal blog.

 ## Who is it for?

 Primarily, macOS automation enthusiasts like myself who wish to store their hotkey configuration in Git or generate it programmatically.
 All existing alternatives (that I’m aware of) make this impossible or very difficult.